 This thought instantly relieved me of any angst over that particular day's troubles: technical issues on my website, an unexpected major expense, an acute sense that I'm getting old.

 Those problems remained, and they are real problems.
 But they immediately became only relatively important.
 They lost their sense of absolute importance.
 In fact, any personal problem I could think of now seemed to be a small, aesthetic complaint about the grand, mysterious gift of being randomly, unfairly alive that day.

 As for me, I want to stop allowing indecision be an obstacle and accept that no contribution is too small.
 I'll give blood more often because I hope it saves a stranger's life one day.
-I'll contribute to open source projects because those projects have an impact on others.
+I'll contribute to open source projects because those projects have a positive impact on others.
 I'll help people where I can and I'll look for more opportunities to do so.
 If posts like this inspire others to do the same, then I'll write more of them.
 Maybe one day I'll find myself with the time and influence to have a larger impact, but these are all things I'm able to do right now without waiting for some perfect time in a future that isn't promised.